PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

     | top directory: :file:`VMC/Step6`
     | scripts:
     | :file:`CorrelationAnalysis.py`
+    | :file:`CorrelationAnalysisTablesAndPlots.py`
-    | :file:`CreateFactorRatiosTVeRaTable.py`
+    | :file:`CreateFactorRatios_vs_T-SVeRaTables.py`
     | files:
     | :file:`RadianceFactorRatio_vs_TVeRa50-80kmAltitude.dat`
+    | :file:`RadianceFactorRatio_vs_SVeRa50-80kmAltitude.dat`
+    | :file:`S_Correlation_All_Latitudes.dat`
+    | :file:`S_Correlation_Latitudes_-39.69_-14.97.dat`
+    | :file:`S_Correlation_Latitudes_-59.14_-43.12.dat`
+    | :file:`S_Correlation_Latitudes_-83.8_-62.06.dat`
+    | :file:`T_Correlation_All_Latitudes.dat`
+    | :file:`T_Correlation_Latitudes_-39.69_-14.97.dat`
+    | :file:`T_Correlation_Latitudes_-59.14_-43.12.dat`
+    | :file:`T_Correlation_Latitudes_-83.8_-62.06.dat`

-In the initial draft paper from 2015, we looked at the RFR values as a function of the temperatures at a given altitude level, and separated this analysis in several latitude bins, to avoid as much as possible the effect of the change in temperature as a function of latitude.
+In the initial draft paper from 2015, we looked at the RFR values as a function of the temperatures and static stabilities at the same altitude level between 50 and 80km altitude.
+We separated this analysis in several latitude bins to avoid, as much as possible, the effect of the change in temperature as a function of latitude.

-The idea is that the UV-deposition depth is not well known.
+The idea is that the UV-deposition depth, and hence the level that we actually sound in the UV-filter, is not well known.

 I am not sure. :ref:`Crisp (1986) <crisp1986>` state the the vertical distribution of the UV_absorberis constrained below the cloud tops at 70-71km altitude.
 This would mean that the UV-radiation we see reflected back from across Venus is always from a similar altitude level?
+If this is the case, would we not expect to see the largest correlation between temperature and UV-brightness around those levels?